Can You File an Insurance Claim or Lawsuit if You Do Not Have a Police Report?

 How Can a Car Accident Lawyer Help You?

 The absence of a police report does not entirely derail your insurance claim or personal injury lawsuit.
-However, if you are seeking compensation without the support a police report provides, it is vital to seek strong legal representation to give yourself the best possible chance at a full recovery.
+However, if you are seeking compensation without the support a police report provides, it is vital to seek strong legal representation to give yourself the best possible chance at a full recovery from your car accident claim.
 Contact the Law Offices of S. Dylan Pearcy today for a free consultation with a knowledgeable car accident attorney: 210-686-4878.